Symplectic structures on stratified pseudomanifolds: -stratified pseudomanifolds

 \begin{lem} With the same situation as above, we have \begin{itemize} \item [(i)] $V(f)$ is a smooth function on $X$; \item [(ii)] The bracket $[-,-]_{\mathrm{str}}$ is a Lie bracket on $\mathrm{Vect}_{\mathrm{str}}(X)$. \end{itemize} \end{lem} \begin{proof} For a proof, see the arguments in \cite[\S\,2.2.5]{Pf01} and \cite[\S\,2.2.7]{Pf01}. \end{proof}

 We call $[-,-]_{\mathrm{str}}$ the \emph{stratified Lie bracket} on $X$.
-A theorem of Cushman--\'{S}niatycki \cite[Theorem 3.3]{CS20} says that on a smooth subcartesian space every derivation of the differential structure satisfies the chain rule, i.e., derivations in the usual sense are $\C^{\infty}$-derivations, see Appendix \ref{alg-pre}.
+A theorem of Cushman--\'{S}niatycki \cite[Theorem 3.3]{CS20} says that on a smooth subcartesian space derivations in the usual sense are $\C^{\infty}$-derivations, see Appendix \ref{alg-pre}.
 Note that every smooth stratified pseudomanifold is a smooth subcartesian space in the sense of Definition \ref{ssp}.
 This means every smooth vector field on a smooth stratified pseudomanifold is a $\C^{\infty}$-derivation.
 It is noteworthy that $\mathrm{Vect}_{\mathrm{str}}(X)$ does not coincide with the space of $\C^{\infty}$-derivations in general.
 However, we always have the following relation as Lie algebras:

 Comparing to the tangent bundle of a smooth manifold, one may wonder whether $TX$ is a smooth decomposed space and $\pi$ is a topological projection, i.e., $X$ carries the quotient topology of $TX$.
 In general, the answer is negative unless $X$ satisfies the Whitney's Condition (A) (cf. \cite[Theorem 2.1.2]{Pf01}).